Nominal income target: Support

 As of fall 2011, the number and influence of economists who supported this approach was growing largely the result of a blog-based campaign by several macroeconomists.

 Larry Kudlow, James Pethokoukis and Tyler Cowen advocate NGDP targeting.

+American economist Steve Hanke, nicknamed "The Money Doctor", a former member of the Reagan administration, and known for his role in advising developing economies around the world, supports an indirect NGDP targeting framework, through the growth rate in broad money, based on the inflation target and the long-term real GDP growth rate, something he calls the "Golden Growth Rate", which is based on the Quantity Theory of Money.

 Australian economist John Quiggin supports nominal income targeting, on the basis that "A system of nominal GDP targeting would maintain or enhance the transparency associated with a system based on stated targets, while restoring the balance missing from a monetary policy based solely on the goal of price stability."
 Supporters of nominal income targeting often self-identify as market monetarists, although market monetarism encompasses more than nominal income targeting.

 Former CEA chair Christina Romer endorsed a nominal income target in 2011.

 In 1994, economists Robert Hall and Greg Mankiw described a nominal income target as a “reasonably good rule” for the conduct of monetary policy.

 Among policymakers, Vince Cable, ex-United Kingdom Business Secretary, has described himself as "attracted" to nominal income targeting, but declined to elaborate further.

 Charles L. Evans, president of the Federal Reserve Bank of Chicago, said in July 2012 that "nominal income level targeting is an appropriate policy choice" because of what he claimed was its "safeguard against an unreasonable increase in inflation."
 However, "recognizing the difficult nature of that policy approach," he also suggested a "more modest proposal" of "a conditional approach, whereby the federal funds rate is not increased until the unemployment rate falls below 7 percent, at least, or until inflation rises above 3 percent over the medium term."

 Few academic publications analyze nominal income targeting.
 One study argues that similar monetary policy performs better than real income targeting during crises based on a theoretical model.